fomightez/sequencework/plot_expression_across_chromosomes/README.md

-# about: plot_expression_across_chromosomes.py
+# plot_expression_across_chromosomes.py

 > just a draft of documentation for now.
 > Contact me if you need help until I better document this.

-Plot ratio of expression of experimental condition vs. wild-type (or baseline state) for genes in sequential order across chromosomes in the genome.
-Requires two files: 1. a file of a genome annotation format in order to parse the locations of genes and (approximate) length of chromosomes; 2. a file of expression data to plot.
+A python script to olot ratio of expression of experimental condition vs. wild-type (or baseline state) for genes in sequential order across chromosomes in the genome.
+It requires two files: 1. a file of a genome annotation format in order to parse the locations of genes and (approximate) length of chromosomes; 2. a file of expression data to plot.
 Currently, the script necessitates that the data is in a tab-delimited format.